 Because of this, choosing your brand colors is important.
 It’s not just choosing your favorite color and running with it.
 Color psychology shows us that different colors represent different emotions on almost a universal level.
 For example, think about a blue and white fast food company.
 Nothing comes to mind, right?
 In fact, the thought makes us recoil slightly.
 That’s because blue represents serenity, loyalty, and confidence, and white represents purity and simplicity — none of which we normally associate with fast food.

 On the other hand, Progressive (the insurance company) uses blue and white for their branding, which supports their effort to represent themselves as a simple, loyal, and confidence-inspiring solution.
-In a similar way, Facebook using white to represent simplicity and blue to represent loyalty and friendship.
+In a similar way, Facebook uses white to represent simplicity and blue to represent loyalty and friendship.

 Colors are important.
 We get it.
 In fact, most companies put a lot of thought into their colors.
 Sometimes, too much thought.
 When this happens, a company begins to view the brand colors as the backbone and main differentiators of the brand.
 This is a mistake.